ChinmayKaitade/MySQL-Interview-Practice/README.md

 > Welcome to the **MySQL Practice Repo**! 🚀
 > This repository is perfect for practicing SQL queries including **CRUD operations**, **Joins**, **Functions**, **Constraints**, and **Interview Questions** preparation.

+---

+### ✅ **What's Inside?**

+- 🔹 100 Most Asked SQL/MySQL Interview Questions
+- 🔹 Real-world Use Cases & Scenario-Based Queries
+- 🔹 Performance Tips & Optimization Techniques
+- 🔹 Window Functions, Joins, Indexing, JSON & More

+---

+### 📂 **How to Use**

+- Clone the repo
+- Read through the markdown or PDF format
+- Practice each question with a database like **MySQL Workbench**, **phpMyAdmin**, or **DB Fiddle**
+- Revise before your interview or assessment

+---

 ## ✅ Types of SQL Commands:

 👉 DDL (Data Definition Language): create, alter, rename, truncate & drop